 What Should You Include on the ERAS Experience Section?

+Note that any of your experiences do not need to be limited to your time in medical school!
+Use experiences from any point in your life to enhance your ERAS application.
 However, remember our golden rule – quality always trumps quantity.
 Focus on including experiences that were truly meaningful to your growth as an individual and a professional.

-“I started by compiling a list of all my experiences through medical school.
+“I started by compiling a list of all my experiences through my life and medical school.
 Then, I categorized them as volunteering, work, or research.
 I pared down my list in order to focus on the most important experiences to me, and to ensure that the reader wouldn’t have application reading fatigue as often times experiences just get glanced over.” – Dr. Monica Taneja, MD, Harvard South Shore, Psychiatry.

 Remember that you can recycle some of your most notable experiences from your medical school application, and any activities you completed during a post-bacc program or special master’s program!